yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

   * SHOULD-level guidance on AES-GCM nonce generation.
   * SHOULD NOT use (static or ephemeral) finite-field DH key agreement.
   * SHOULD NOT reuse ephemeral finite-field DH keys across multiple connections.
+  * SHOULD NOT use static elliptic curve DH key exchange.
   * 2048-bit DH now a MUST, ECDH minimal curve size is 224, vs. 192 previously.
   * Support for `extended_master_secret` is now a MUST (previously it was a soft recommendation, as the RFC had not been published at the time).
 Also removed other, more complicated, related mitigations.
   * MUST-level restriction on session ticket validity, replacing a SHOULD.